thosgood/this-weeks-finds/markdown/151-200/week188.md

 elliptic operators Contemp.
 Math.
 105, American Mathematical Society, 1990, pp. 191-211.

-By the way, the concept of \"noncommutative manifold\" has not so far received a precise definition, but someone told me Connes is working on such a definition and is all excited about it.
+By the way, the concept of "noncommutative manifold" has not so far received a precise definition, but someone told me Connes is working on such a definition and is all excited about it.
 That sounds promising!
 Whatever the definition, the noncommutative torus must be an example.